 INTERACTIVE GAME!

-Making it fun and easy to work with, where you can change the letters, numbers, and shapes as they move on.
+I shall be making it fun and easy to work with, where you can change the letters, numbers, and shapes as they move on.

-The beauty of the shoe box is that you can store all the parts that make up the game, within it.
+The beauty of the shoebox is that you can store all the parts that make up the game, within it.

 ADAPTING THE KEYBOARD!

-Learning the Alphabet and numbers in sequence, adding on or changing the letters and numbers as they become more confident.
+Learning the Alphabet and numbers in sequence, adding or changing the letters and numbers as they become more confident.

 WHY IS THE KEYBOARD THE WAY IT IS!